MarcoValente/maddm/README.md

 quit
 ```
 This output shows you if this simulated model is consistent with the relic dark matter density estimation and also if the model is allowed by direct DM experiments constraints.
 The madgraph output will be stored in the `output` directory.

+## Explore
+You can see the commands passed to MadDM inside the [scripts/maddm-test.py](scripts/maddm-test.py) script.
+Enjoy MadDM! 😁